A Leadership Blueprint

 The next time a team member brings you a problem, resist the instinct to solve it.
 Instead, ask: "What do you think we should do?"
 Then listen.
 You may be surprised how often they already know the answer — they just haven't been given permission to trust it.

 Productivity is one of the most misunderstood concepts in leadership.
 Ask most people what it means to be productive and they'll describe someone who's busy.
-Someone who responds to emails quickly, attends every meeting, crosses items off a long to-do list.
+But motion isn't progress.
+And for leaders especially, being busy is often the enemy of being productive.

+When it's broken: The leader ends the day exhausted but can't point to anything meaningful that moved forward.
 One CEO I worked with tracked his time for one week at my request.
 He discovered he was spending less than 90 minutes per day on work that required his specific expertise — out of ten-hour days.
 The rest was reactive.
-He said it was the most uncomfortable thing he'd done in years.
-It was also the most useful.

 Track your time for five days — not what you planned to do, but what you actually did and for how long.
 At the end of the week, ask: what percentage of my time was spent on work that only I can do?
 The answer will tell you everything you need to know about where to start.

-But real accountability isn't primarily about consequences or character.
+Real accountability isn't primarily about consequences or character.
 It's about clarity and structure.
 People follow through when they know exactly what's expected, by when, and how success will be measured.
 In other words — accountability is a system, not just an expectation.

+When it's broken: The leader is constantly chasing people down, re-explaining expectations, and wondering why things aren't getting done.
 A department head came to me frustrated that her team "just wouldn't follow through."
-When I asked her to show me how she assigned work, she described a process of verbal check-ins and general timelines.
-There was no written clarity, no defined standard of completion, no structured follow-up.
+When I looked at how work was being assigned, there was no written clarity, no defined standard of completion, no structured follow-up.
 Her team wasn't undisciplined — they were operating in a system that wasn't designed for follow-through.

-- What exactly needs to be done?
+• What exactly needs to be done?

-- To what standard — what does done actually look like?
+• To what standard — what does done actually look like?

-- How will we both know when it's complete?
+• How will we both know when it's complete?

-Identify one task or project you've delegated recently that feels uncertain.
+Identify one task you've delegated recently that feels uncertain.
 Apply The Four-Question Delegation Check: What exactly needs to be done?
 By when?
 To what standard?
 How will you both know it's complete?
 Have that conversation today.

 Clarity is the foundation everything else is built on.
 Without it, even the most talented team will struggle.
 People will duplicate work, miss priorities, step on each other's toes, or simply spin — moving without direction because nobody has defined where they're headed or who's responsible for getting there.

-A leadership team I consulted with held weekly meetings that everyone attended and nobody loved.
+When it's broken: A leadership team I consulted with held weekly meetings that everyone attended and nobody loved.
 Items were discussed.
 Opinions were shared.
 But by the end, it was unclear who was responsible for what.
 The same topics kept reappearing week after week because clarity had never been established the first time.

-The clear leader starts with themselves — before trying to communicate anything to anyone else.
+When it's working: The clear leader starts with themselves — before trying to communicate anything to anyone else.
 They've answered the hard questions: What are my top priorities?
 What decisions can be made without me?
 Where are the lines of ownership on my team?
+From there, clarity becomes a communication discipline.

 Ask each member of your team to write down their top three priorities for this month — without looking at yours.
 Then compare.
 The gaps between their answers and yours are your clarity agenda.

 Every leader I've ever worked with has a vision for where they want to go.
 Most of them also have a graveyard of initiatives that never quite got there.
+Not because the ideas were bad.
+Not because the team lacked talent.
+But because vision without traction is just a wish.

-The leader with traction translates big goals into specific weekly actions — not "make progress on X" but "finish the first draft of X by Thursday."
+When it's working: The leader with traction translates big goals into specific weekly actions — not "make progress on X" but "finish the first draft of X by Thursday."
 They create a rhythm of accountability: brief weekly reviews of what moved and what didn't.
 They make progress visible.
 And they protect their priorities from being constantly displaced by urgency.

 Name your single most important priority right now.
 Then identify the one specific action that needs to happen before Friday to advance it.
 Put it on your calendar.
 Give it an owner.
 That's traction.